-If you received more than one qualified distribution in 2001 for the same plan participant, add them and figure the tax on the total amount.
-If you received qualified distributions in 2001 for more than one participant, file a separate Form 4972 for the distributions of each participant.
+If you received more than one qualified distribution in 2005 for the same plan participant, add them and figure the tax on the total amount.
+If you received qualified distributions in 2005 for more than one participant, file a separate Form 4972 for the distributions of each participant.

-If you and your spouse are filing a joint return and each has received a lump-sum distribution, complete and file a separate Form 4972 for each spouse's election, combine the tax, and include the combined tax in the total on Form 1040, line 40 distribution from a qualified retirement plan when not all recipients were trusts (a percentage will be shown in Form 1099-R, boxes 8 and/or 9a), figure your tax on Form 4972 as follows.
-(Box numbers used below are from Form 1099-R.)
+If you and your spouse are filing a joint return and each has received a lump-sum distribution, complete and file a separate

+Form 4972 for each spouse's election. combine the tax, and include the combined tax in the total on Form 1040, line 44.